 This test can distinguish psychological ED from organic ED.
 It is based on the principle that men normally have erections when they are asleep.
 The device measures and records erections during sleep.
 Patients with psychogenic ED will have normal erections during sleep while those with organic ED will not have erections during sleep.

 The evaluation of erectile dysfunction should be efficient and cost-effective.
 All men with ED should have a history and physical exam and they should undergo basic blood testing.

 Additional testing should be reserved for those patients who do not respond to Viagra or to other phosphodiesterase inhibitors such as Cialis or Levitra.
-These patients will require additional therapy including self – injection with prostaglandin E 1, or the 3 – piece penile implant.
+These patients will require additional therapy including self–injection with prostaglandin E 1, or the three-piece penile implant.

-Dr. Lazare can help answer these questions or any other question you may have regarding erectile dysfunction.
+Dr. Lazare can help answer these questions or any other questions you may have regarding erectile dysfunction.
 If you have other questions, then contact us and find the answers you need.